Cumbernauld: Governance

-Cumbernauld has 11 council members out of 69 North Lanarkshire Councillors.

-Jamie Hepburn is the area's elected MSP for the Scottish Parliament constituency.
-He is also a member of the Scottish National Party.
-As part of the Central Scotland region there are 7 additional MSPs.
-Of these four are Labour (Mark Griffin, Monica Lennon, Richard Leonard and Elaine Smith; and 3 are Conservative (Alison Harris, Margaret Mitchell and Graham Simpson).
+Cumbernauld has 12 council members out of 77 North Lanarkshire Councillors.
+Jamie Hepburn is the area's elected MSP for the Scottish Parliament constituency, he is a member of the Scottish National Party.
+As part of the Central Scotland and Lothians West region there are 7 additional MSPs.
+Of these three are Reform (Graham Simpson, Mandy Lindsay and Amanda Bland), two are Labour (Mark Griffin and Jenny Young), one is Scottish Greens co-leader Gillian Mackay, and one is former Scottish Conservatives deputy leader Meghan Gallacher.

-Stuart McDonald is the area's elected MP for the UK Parliament constituency.
-He is a member of the Scottish National Party.
-As he said in his maiden speech he has sometimes been mistaken for his namesake who is also an SNP MP.
+Katrina Murray is the area's elected MP for the local UK Parliament Constituency of Cumbernauld and Kirkintilloch.
+She is a member of Scottish Labour.
+She has, during contributions in the House of Commons, expressed dismay and disdain for Scottish devolution and self-governance, believing her constituents should be ruled by a centralised London.

-Until the UK's withdrawal from the European Union on 31 January 2020, there were also 6 MEPs for Scotland (European Parliament constituency) from four different parties.